ARC stock length billet rod with bearing inserts for the GX200/Clone engines.

 Also available in longer lengths to bring the piston up closer to the top of the deck without machining the block. +.010 (#6269) and +.020 (#6271) Also stock replacement for the Kohler CH270.

-Measure the crank pin diameter with the outside mic, it should measure 1.180" +/-.0005".
-Measure in several spots to insure roundness.
-If out of round more than .0005" it probably should be replaced.
+Measure the crank pin diameter with the outside mic, it should measure 1.180-1.1795".
+Measure in several different spots to insure roundness.
+If the crank journal is larger than 1.180" the journal should be polished down to size.
+If the journal is out of round more than .0005" it probably should be replaced.
 The crank pin finish should be smooth to the touch.

 Refer to instructions shipped with all rods and the video below for more detailed instructions.